weinerjm14/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+Semantic HTML is HTML written to make reading code easier by providing context to tags.
+For example, a nav tag will contain navigation elements and a section tag is used to create sections within the HTML to make reading it and styling it easier.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+Display block includes height and width and breaks to the next line where display inline does neither

 3. What are the 4 areas of the box model?

+Margin
+Border
+Padding
+Content

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+cross-axis

 5. Explain why git is valuable to a team of developers.

+Git allows for versioning, remote collaboration, and rolling back of code.
+It allows a team to work together without over-writing each other's code using branching or cloning (or both).
+It is better than email back and forth since it is not reliant on someone looking at who is working on what to begin to make their own changes.
+It also allows for sharing public projects for community collaboration using tools like gitHub or BitBucket, which is especially important for open-source projects.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.